 State Insurance Regulatory Authority (SIRA)

-A new government organisation, State Insurance Regulatory Authority (SIRA), took over the work of the Motor Accidents Authority (MAA) on 1 September 2015.
+State Insurance Regulatory Authority (SIRA) took over the work of the Motor Accidents Authority (MAA) on 1 September 2015.

 SIRA now regulates the NSW CTP insurance scheme.
 It is also responsible for supervising the six insurers in the scheme to make sure they provide CTP insurance fairly, effectively, and within the legislation and guidelines.